 Although implementing ISO 13485 is not required by law for organisations, doing so is preferable because certification and implementation provide competitive advantages.

-In many governments around the world, it is a legal requirement for organisations to comply with the Medical Devices Directive (MDD).
-ISO 13485 is synchronised with the MDD regulations, which makes it a quality standard for traders who wish to see compliance.
+In many governments around the world, it is a legal requirement for organizations to comply with the Medical Devices Directive (MDD).
+ISO 13485 is synchronized with the MDD regulations, which makes it a quality standard for traders who wish to see compliance.

 Manufacturers, suppliers, or governments enforcing ISO 13485 are unlikely to conduct business with organisations that have yet to implement this standard.